Code of Conduct for Prevention of Insider Trading in the Securities of Mindtree Limited

-9.5.
-Where necessary, the Company shall inform SEBI and any other applicable regulatory authority for any instances of violation of this Code or the Regulations which comes to the Company’s knowledge.
+9.6.
+Where there has been a violation of this Code or Regulations the Company shall promptly inform the stock exchange(s) where the concerned securities are traded, in such form and such manner as may be specified by the SEBI from time to time.
 In addition to the action taken by the Company, the Designated Person or his/her Immediate Relatives who has violated the provisions of this Code shall provide any information required by and comply with any order passed by SEBI or other regulatory authorities under any other applicable laws/rules/regulations.

 10. Interpretation or clarification